robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0352/README.md

 ==============

 ## Overview:
-Takes a medium to High frequnecy on pin 7 and outputs a squarewave with variable frequency and width.
+Takes a medium to high audio range clock signal on pin 7 and outputs a squarewave with variable frequency and width.

 Vibrato is when you modulate the frequency of the signal (as opposed to tremolo where you modulate the amplitude)